Master of Science in Athletic Training Curriculum

 3 EXS326 Applied Exercise Physiology I

 This course provides students with the knowledge of theoretical and applied aspects of exercise physiology with an emphasis on exercise response and exercise testing.
 An in-depth understanding of how the body responds when exposed to acute bouts of exercise will be provided through lectures and laboratories.
 Topics discussed will include physiological adaptations of the cardiovascular, respiratory, metabolic, and neuromuscular systems in response to exercise, and assessment of aerobic endurance, muscular fitness and body composition.
 Three hours of lecture per week.
-Prerequisite: BIO 202; CPR and first aid certification.
-Corequisite or prerequisite: EXS 326L.
+CPR and first aid certifications are required.
+Corequisite: EXS 326L.

 3 EXS326L Lab: Applied Exercise Physiology I

 Experiments to complement the material presented in EXS326.
 Two hours of laboratory per week.
-Corequisite or prerequisite: EXS 326.
+Corequisite: EXS 326.
 Additional fee(s): Laboratory fee.

 1 EXS426 Applied Exercise Physiology II